odinuv/web/en/apv/walkthrough/javascript/index.md

-Source code of linked scripts is executed immediately in order of `<script>` tag appearances, but usually you want to attach [event handlers](/en/apv/articles/javascript/#javascript-events) to execute another code after a visitor performs some action.
+Source code of linked scripts is executed immediately in order of `<script>` tag appearances, but usually you want to attach [event handlers](/en/apv/articles/javascript/#javascript-events) to execute another code after a visitor performs some action (e.g. click a button).
 Event handlers can be attached to general events which take place globally (like loading the whole page or scrolling the window) or events that take place on particular HTML element (clicking on it or focusing it).
-But you have to find the element first to attach such handler.
+But you have to find the element first to attach such handler in JavaScript code.

 There are multiple function to locate and work with HTML elements -- the easiest one is `dcoument.getElementById("id_of_element")` which can find and return one element using its `id`